Kamahl19/react-starter/DOCS.md

 It also provides `getToken` method which servers as an escape hatch in case we need to get JWT token outside of React components.
 This is in fact used in [src/api/utils.ts](./src/api/utils.ts) to inject token to API call headers.

-Internally, all auth state is stored by Recoil in [src/common/auth/state.ts](./src/common/auth/state.ts).
-The JWT token is persisted in `localStorage` using the [recoil-persist](https://github.com/polemius/recoil-persist) library.
+Internally, all auth state is stored by Jotai in [src/common/auth/state.ts](./src/common/auth/state.ts).
+The JWT token is persisted in `localStorage`.

 There is also a [src/app/PersistAuthGate.tsx](./src/app/PersistAuthGate.tsx) to automatically relogin a user after the page reloads if token is present in `localStorage`.